 Visually impaired persons

 Under UK copyright law in general, modifying or adapting copyright material in any way without permission from the owner is illegal.
-However, visually impaired persons benefit from provisions in the Copyright (Visually Impaired Persons) Act 2002 which have led to certain exceptions to copyright law to enable visually impaired persons to make single accessible copies of copyright material for the purposes of private study or research.
+However, visually impaired persons benefit from provisions in the Copyright (Visually Impaired Persons) Act 2002 and which have led to certain exceptions to copyright law to enable visually impaired and print disabled people to make single accessible copies of copyright material for private study or research purposes.

-Additionally, the Copyright Licensing Agency Higher Education Trial Photocopying and Scanning Licence (CLA Licence) contains terms which allow visually impaired persons and some specific learning disabilities such as dyslexia, to make or receive multiple accessible copies of copyright material for educational purposes.
+Additionally, the Copyright Licensing Agency (CLA) Higher Education Copyright Licence contains terms which allow visually impaired and print-disabled people to make or receive multiple accessible copies of copyright material within the CLA repertoire for educational purposes.

 What is considered to be a visual impairment?

-Anyone with a visual impairment recognised under Section 31F (9) of the Copyright, Designs and Patents Act 1988 may make or receive accessible copies of the whole or part of a copyright work.
+Anyone with a visual impairment or print disability recognised under Section 31F (9) of the Copyright, Designs and Patents Act 1988 may make or receive accessible copies of the whole or part of a copyright work.

 The Act defines a visually impaired person as someone: